 HOMEMADE DUMPLINGS

-For ease, I like to use biscuits to make my dumplings but you can use made from scratch dumplings if you prefer.
+For ease, I like to use biscuits to make my dumplings, but you can use made-from-scratch dumplings if you prefer.
 To make the dumplings you will need flour, salt, baking powder, salt, shortening, and milk.

 To make the dumplings: